 Intuitive intelligence: keys for developing it

 It’s a common misconception that human intuition is restricted to the brains of women.
-This is not entirely true, as both men and women have this ability.
+This is not true as both men and women have this ability.

 The only difference is that women often listen more closely to their inner voice, their hunches.
 Women tend to establish a more intimate bond with their subconscious.